Enhancing Hallucination Detection through Noise Injection: Introduction

-We note, however, that in the case of hallucination detection, the purpose of sampling is \emph{not} to generate standalone answers.
-Instead, it is to measure the coherence of a model’s responses to a given prompt.
-The above-mentioned approaches can in this context also be viewed as performing a type of sensitivity analysis that makes it possible to assess the likelihood of a given prompt to elicit a hallucination in a model.
-A distribution of responses that stays coherent under perturbations is considered as evidence for the model to ‘‘know’’ the correct response for a given prompt, and for an answer generated by the model accordingly to be truthful.
+However, in the case of hallucination detection, the purpose of sampling is \emph{not} to generate a diverse set of alternative answers to a given prompt.
+Instead, it is to estimate the coherence among sampled responses to a prompt, via a kind of ``sensitivity analysis'' that makes it possible to assess the likelihood of a given prompt to elicit a hallucination in a model.
+A distribution of responses that is coherent under perturbations is considered as evidence for the model knowing the correct response for a given prompt and accordingly, for the generated answers to be considered truthful.

-It is commonly assumed in language modeling that hidden unit activations tend to capture the more abstract and high-level representations of a given phrase or thought, while logits and low-level token embeddings capture representations that reduce it to a specific syntactic form.
-This suggests that, even though it is tempting to rely on sampling from the model to assess coherence for a given prompt, a better way to assess coherence should involve perturbations of these hidden representations. \rebuttal{ Unlike sampling, which preserves the order of tokens with respect to likelihood regardless of the temperature, the perturbation of hidden representations does not.
-Perturbing hidden representations can therefore be complementary for the purpose of measuring coherence. }